railsbridge-boston/railsbridge-boston/views/curriculum/creating_a_migration.markdown

 ### Step 2

-Database don't create tables by themselves - they need instructions.
+Databases don't create tables by themselves - they need instructions.

 One of the files the scaffold command created will be named something like "db/migrate/20140515115208_create_topics.rb".
 The numbers in the name are the date and time the file was made, so yours will be named differently.